 The chest press is one of the key foundational upper body exercises.
 It is a modification of the bench press, but the chest press swaps out the barbell for dumbbells, requiring you to use more core stability and single-arm control.
 You can perform the chest press on a standard weight bench or increase the difficulty by using a stability ball instead.
 This will require much more core activation.
 However, it’s important to ensure the ball you use has a high enough weight capacity to accommodate your body weight and then dumbbells.

 - Lie on your back on a weight bench or the floor with your knees bent.

-- Grip the dumbbells so that your palms are facing your feet, and bring each hand into chest press position such that your fist is hovering roughly over the armpit on that side.
+- Grip the dumbbells so that your palms are facing your feet, and bring each hand into a chest press position such that your fist is hovering roughly over the armpit on that side.